 - Estimate biomass/forage production and consumption

 - Apply spatial and temporal modelling

-- Develop and assess alternatives & options using RS, GIS and (spatial) multi-criteria evaluation techniques
+- Develop and assess alternatives and options using RS, GIS and (spatial) multi-criteria evaluation techniques

 - Demonstrate the use of cost-benefit analysis and economic valuation in environmental assessment

-- Apply SDS tools for site selection, environmental sensitivity & vulnerability assessment, and ecosystem based risk reduction.
+- Apply SDS tools for site selection, environmental sensitivity and vulnerability assessment, and ecosystem based risk reduction.

 Upon successful completion of this course, you will receive a Certificate which will include the name of the course.